 The Source For Our Key Itinerary Suggestions?

 Having completed over 300 week long charters in the BVI and USVI from 1994 to 2006 on our own crewed yachts, we know the islands first-hand and extremely well (both above and below the water).
 We also know that the typical BVI and USVI itineraries, the must-see stops, plus the key activities have largely remained unchanged over time.
-However, and in order to stay on top of the best of the BVI and USVI for our clients, we also rely on a short list of hand-picked and trusted crews to keep us on top of it all each season.
-You’ll find a few of their recent updates quoted below.
+However, and in order to stay on top of the best of the BVI and USVI for our clients, we also rely on a short list of hand-picked and trusted crews and their insight about their personal favorites as they’re out and about on our charters each season.

-St. Thomas PortsA round-trip itinerary with a pick-up and drop-off in St. Thomas allows for plenty of time for a stop at St. John plus the balance of the week spent out and about in the BVI.
-Direct flights into St. Thomas (airport code STT) make this an extremely popular choice for our clients.
+St. Thomas PortsFor yachts that are willing and legally able to provide them, a round-trip itinerary with a pick-up and drop-off in St. Thomas allows for plenty of time for a stop at St. John plus the balance of the week spent out and about in the BVI.
+Direct flights into St. Thomas (airport code STT) make this an extremely popular choice for our clients when possible.
 You'll either use Yacht Haven Grande Marina, the premier marina in the Virgin Islands or Red Hook, the closest point to St. John and the BVI for your St. Thomas ports.
-Your St. Thomas port will ultimately be based on the yacht of your choice along with that yachts surrounding calendar and St. Thomas port preference.
-Please note that a significant majority of our clients start and end their charters in the USVI for their convenience.
+Your St. Thomas ports will ultimately be based on the yacht of your choice along with that yachts surrounding calendar and St. Thomas port preference.

 Tortola PortsA start and end in Tortola in the BVI, takes away the opportunity to visit the laid back and lovely island of St. John, but also allows for a slightly more relaxed pace on a charter within the BVI only.
-Clients with Tortola ports can fly into Beef Island/Tortola (airport code EIS) via a puddle jumper flight from San Juan Puerto Rico (airport code SJU) Or, clients can opt to fly in and out of St. Thomas and then take either a commercial ferry or a private water taxi to and from Tortola.
+In addition, a large majority of the BVI legal yachts currently require BVI ports on both ends of their charters.
+Clients with Tortola ports can fly into Beef Island/Tortola (airport code EIS) via a puddle jumper or charter flight from San Juan Puerto Rico (airport code SJU).
+Or, clients can opt to fly in and out of St. Thomas and then take either a commercial ferry, commercial or charter flight, or preferably a private water taxi to and from Tortola.
+As an added layer of service we are more than happy to assist our clients with any necessary charter flights as well as their private water taxi reservations.
 Learn more about getting to the BVI.

 Carefree Clients, at noon on Day 1, St. Thomas, USVI pick-up

 St.ThomasA bustling island and known as the #1 shopping destination in the world, visitors will discover plenty of shops, restaurants, historic downtown alleyways or beaches to explore.
 A St. Thomas start is ideal for those in the search of some jewelry or for getting on “island time” prior to their charter pick-up.
-A direct flight into St. Thomas either the day the charter starts or better yet, the day prior to the charter, is a safe bet in our opinion, extremely convenient for our clients, plus by far the most popular choice for our clients over the last 2 seasons.
+A direct flight into St. Thomas either the day the charter starts or better yet, the day prior to the charter, is a safe bet in our opinion, extremely convenient for our clients, plus by far the most popular choice for our clients over time whether they have St. Thomas or Tortola ports for their charter.

 Carefree Clients on final morning with St. John, USVI in background